-Vertafore offers the broadest and most adaptable technology solutions to better prepare the insurance industry for digital disruption.
+Vertafore’s comprehensive insurance management software solutions lead brokers and carriers to adapt to an evolving insurance industry to efficiently scale their businesses through deeper access to information and insights.
 The Vertafore product line is built on a platform, empowering customers and other solution providers to adapt and thrive as the market changes.
 Vertafore’s platform features fast innovation, partnerships with the best technology companies, and customizable solutions to help companies remain independent during a time of industry disruption.
 As the leader in modern insurance technology with the largest customer base in the industry, Vertafore connects every point of the distribution channel, from agencies and carriers to MGAs, MGUs, and state governments.
-For more information about Vertafore, visit www.vertafore.com, read the company’s blog, and follow the company on
+For more information about Vertafore, visit www.vertafore.com, read the company’s blog, and follow the company on Twitter, Linkedin, and Facebook.

 RiskMatch is a business intelligence and analytics company that delivers a suite of web-based solutions for insurance brokers and underwriters throughout the U.S. Its patented platform delivers an array of portfolio management, analytic and data management services designed to enable brokers and underwriters to enhance performance, reduce costs, facilitate growth, and improve their client service capabilities.
 For more information, visit the RiskMatch site.

 +1 (212) 780-0701